Sex Offense Charges: What Every Defendant Needs to Know [2026]

 Close-in-Age Situations

-As of 2025, 45 states and the District of Columbia have some form of "close-in-age" exemption — laws that can reduce charges or eliminate criminal liability when both parties are near the same age.
+The majority of states have some form of "close-in-age" exemption, laws that can reduce charges or eliminate criminal liability when both parties are near the same age.
 Most common age gap allowances are three to four years.

 Your attorney needs to know the specific close-in-age provisions in your jurisdiction.
 Laws vary significantly by state.